jilesingh/LearnPythonTheHardWay/README.md

 # LearnPythonTheHardWay
-This repository contains bassics of python.
+This repository contains basics of python.